MatAtBread/AI-UI/guide/when.md

 // This is essentially equivalent to elt.addEventListener('change', event => console.log(event));
 ```
-Unlike the basic DOM event model, the iterator can be instantiated multiple times and have multiple consumers, and it self-manages its own termination.
+Unlike the basic DOM event model, the iterator can be instantiated multiple times and have multiple consumers, and it self-manages its own termination, for example when it is removed from the DOM or the consumer throws and exception.

 `elt.when` accepts a variable argument list, and the events will be merged:
 ```typescript